jrief/django-formset/docs/source/model-collections.rst

 One-to-One Relations
 ====================

 Let's start with a simple example.
-Say that we want to extend the `Django User model`_ with extra fields, for instance a phone number field.
-Since we don't want to `substitute the User model`_ against our own implementation, instead we must extend it using a `one-to-one relation`_.
+Say that we want to extend the `Django User model`_ with an extra field, for instance a phone number field.
+Since we don't want to `substitute the User model`_ against a customized implementation, instead we must extend it using a `one-to-one relation`_.

 .. code-block:: python
+	:caption: models.py

 	from django.conf import settings
+	from django.db import models

 	class ExtendUser(models.Model):
 	    user = models.OneToOneField(